 Nicknamed “The Last Frontier,” Alaska is a remote state of magnificent natural beauty, sparse population, and considerable size (dwarfing even California and Texas).
 Some people might think it’s just freezing, hardy living up here, but in cities like Anchorage and Juneau, life feels just as comfortable and convenient as any major city in the lower 48.
 If you’ve been searching for a place that holds the magic and wonder of unspoiled wildlife and wide-open, active living (with a slower pace of life), Alaska takes first place.

 Considering a move to Alaska?
 Whether this is your first or tenth time moving, an AK relocation involves a good amount of preparation.
-To help, Great Guys Moving has put together this informative Alaska moving guide.
+Luckily, there are many reliable moving companies that serve Alaska with affordable moving services.
+And to help, Great Guys Moving has put together this informative Alaska moving guide.
 It includes the following sections:

 - Things to Consider Before Moving to AK